Nifty September 2018 futures at steep premium

-Reliance Industries (RIL), Bajaj Finance and Mindtree were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries (RIL), Bajaj Finance and State Bank of India (SBI) were the top traded individual stock futures contracts in F&O segment of NSE.

 The September 2018 F&O contracts will expire on 27 September 2018.